 Do climate-displaced people living in Kenya's cities participate in urban social movements?

-In partnership with the Kenyan federation Muungano wa Wanavijiji and the affiliated NGO Akiba Mashinani Trust, I am collecting interview and survey data from displaced people living in informal settlements in Nairobi and other cities.
+In partnership with the Kenyan federation Muungano wa Wanavijiji and the affiliated NGO Akiba Mashinani Trust, I am collecting interview and survey data from displaced people living in informal settlements in the city of Nakuru.
 Kenya is an ideal location for this research because of its history of distress-driven migration, rising climate-linked displacement, rapid rates of urbanization, innovative research, and urban social movements at the forefront of community-led data collection and multi-sector collaboration for upgrading.

 While upgrading strategies refined by federations over decades have proven successful for established residents to negotiate with planning authorities and offered a common learning platform to reconcile differences between households, it is not understood how well they serve displaced, newcomer populations.
 Given that displaced people often face even greater housing, services and livelihood challenges than established host populations—as well as vulnerability to repeat displacement—these practices could represent a critical lifeline (in particular for women).
 However, even though this existing social infrastructure might prove a valuable resource, I hypothesize that it is difficult for displaced households to access (due to lack of coordination between the humanitarian and development sectors, local hostility, cultural barriers, and the ‘in limbo’ nature of protracted displacement itself).